Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** Based on feelings or understanding without the need for conscious thought.
 **Sentence:** Farmers intuitively know when to plant their crops based on weather patterns.
 **Conversation:**
-A – How do farmers decide the best time to plant?
+A – How do farmers decide the best time to plant
 B – They do it intuitively, based on their experience and the weather.

 ---